 Senri Wayne is the younger of two children born to Laotian immigrant parents.
 Senri Wayne's preferred gender pronouns are they/them.
-Their parents were born in parents met in this city, and started their family.
+Their parents were born in Laos, and their father came to the United States in the 1970s, while their mother came in the 1980s.
+Both of Senri Wayne's parents escaped Laos due to the Communist government, and political unrest in their towns.
+After moving to the United States, their parents met in this city, and started their family.
 Their parents own an Asian fusion restaurant in an affluent suburb of the city, and Senri Wayne and their older sibling both work at the family restaurant.